charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

         <li class="p-list-step__item col-12">
           <h3 class="p-list-step__title"><span class="p-list-step__bullet">4</span>Add a Controller</h3>
           <div class="p-list-step__content">
             <p>The Juju controller is used to manage the software deployed through Juju, from deployment to upgrades to day-two operations.
-One Juju controller can manage multiple projects.</p>
+One Juju controller can manage multiple projects or workspaces, which in Juju are known as 'models'.</p>
             <div class="p-code-snippet">
               <input class="p-code-snippet__input" value="juju bootstrap aws my-controller" readonly="readonly">
               <button class="p-code-snippet__action">Copy to clipboard</button>